jerela/OpenSimLive/README.md

 ### Server

 Like Client, this class is also based on Keith Vertanen's work.
-It enables socket communication between this program and the Java client that is used to control the robot arm in mirror therapy.
+It enables socket communication between this program and the Java client that is used to control the robot arm during mirror therapy.

 ### PythonPlotter

 This class can be used to plot data, but it requires Python3 with matplotplib.
 The main program freezes when embedded Python commands are interpreted and the procedure is not thread-safe.
 Thus using this class during any data loops will slow them down.
+CURRENTLY NOT IN USE, TO BE REPLACED/UPDATED

 ## Descriptions of files